zkotti/cosmos-tour/guide.md

 <br> Source [wiki](https://en.wikipedia.org/wiki/Asteroid)
 <br>
 <br>
 <b>Ceres, Pallas, and Vesta are the three largest asteroids.
-Even though they are much smaller than the planets (Ceres, the largest asteroid, has only 1% the mass of the Moon), they are still capable of causing changes in the orbits of Mars and the Earth.</b>
+Although they are much smaller than the planets (Ceres, the largest asteroid, has only 1% the mass of the Moon), they can still cause changes in the orbits of Mars and the Earth.</b>

 ---